Avalanche Press Homepage Avalanche Press Online Store

 Japanese designers did not actually begin work on the Type 3 until 1943, though they completed it very quickly.
 With German experience on which to draw, and a commitment to increasing their mechanized forces, the tank probably could have been made ready much earlier.
 Whether Japanese industry could have produced enough of them to make a difference is another question.

-This is a very large combined arms battle, and the original map layout would have forced the Japanese to attack Australian-held woods and town positions after advancing across a large expanse of open ground.
-That would have been a disaster for the Japanese: the efficient, high-firepower Aussie tanks would shred the thin-skinned Japanese tanks on the way in.
-Only if the Japanese tanks can hide in town and woods terrain while the Aussies approach will they have a chance of taking out any of their opposite numbers before being eliminated.
-So I switched the boards around to give the Japanese tanks the cover they’ll need to have a chance.
+This is a very large combined arms battle, and only if the Japanese tanks can hide in town and woods terrain while the Aussies approach will they have a chance of taking out any of their opposite numbers before being eliminated.
 On the other hand, digging the high-morale Japanese infantry out of town hexes will be hard for the Aussies.
-So I changed another one of the boards to put more town hexes closer to the Australians at game start and thus give them a leg up on the VP take.

 Scenario Seven